Valaa-Technologies/valaa-vault/docs/SECURITY.md

 several  dozen partitions which cross-reference each other to render the final product to user.

 ## 2.3.
-Authority - hosts, authorizes and distributes the events of the multiple partitions
+Authority - A Data layer server which hosts, authorizes and distributes the events of multiple partitions

-You didn't ask about this but I didn't introduce 'authorities' yet...

 An authority is where gateways connect for event stream(s) of partitions owned by that authority.